![]() | Wild ginger Asarum caudatum or canadensis |

 Wild ginger is used in viral infections, to induce sweating and for crampy and slow-starting menses.

-Contraindications: It can cause nausea in some individuals.
+Contraindications: The fact that this plant contains aristolochic acid means it is best to not consume this plant.
+Aristolochic acid can cause kidney damage if consumed in large enough amounts.
+It can cause nausea in some individuals.
 Wild ginger is contraindicated in pregnancy due to the emmenagogue and abortifacient effects.
-It should not be used long term or exceed the recommended dosage.
+It has been used used short term in the past.
+It has not been used long term or in excees of the recommended dosage.